Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Method

 \subsection{Prosodic Boundary Annotation}

-The prosody annotation adopted in this work categorizes the prosodic boundaries of English speech into four levels, including Lexicon Word (LW), Prosodic Word (PW), Prosodic Phrase (PPH), and Intonational Phrase (IPH), as shown in Table \ref{tab:ling}.
-Human annotators label the boundaries based on both text features (e.g. syntactic relation, semantic information) and speech features (e.g. pitch, pace, silence).
+The prosody annotation adopted in this work categorizes the prosodic boundaries of English speech into four levels, including Lexicon Word (LW), Prosodic Word (PW), Prosodic Phrase (PPH), and Intonational Phrase (IPH) \cite{ selkirk1980prosodic}, as shown in Table \ref{tab:ling}.
+Human annotators label the boundaries based on both text (e.g. syntax, semantics) and speech (e.g. pitch, pace, silence).